ucb-bar/chipyard/docs/Prototyping/General.rst

 .. code-block:: shell

-    make SUB_PROJECT=vcu118 CONFIG=BoomVCU118Config bit
+    make SUB_PROJECT=vcu118 CONFIG=BoomVCU118Config bitstream

 That command will build the RTL and generate a bitstream using Vivado.
+The generated bitstream will be located in your designs specific build folder (``generated-src/<LONG_NAME>/obj``).
 However, like a software RTL simulation, you can also run the intermediate make steps to just generate Verilog or FIRRTL.

 Debugging with ILAs on Supported FPGAs
 --------------------------------------

-Adding an ILA (integrated logic analyzer) can be added to certain designs for debugging relevant signals.
+ILA (integrated logic analyzers) can be added to certain designs for debugging relevant signals.
 First, open up the post synthesis checkpoint located in the build directory for your design in Vivado (it should be labeled ``post_synth.dcp``).
 Then using Vivado, add ILAs (and other debugging tools) for your design (search online for more information on how to add an ILA).
 This can be done by modifying the post synthesis checkpoint, saving it, and running ``make ... debug-bitstream``.
+This will create a new bitstream called ``debug_output`` in the same location as the normal bitstream (``generated-src/<LONG_NAME>/obj``).
 For example, running the bitstream build for an added ILA for a BOOM config.:

 .. code-block:: shell

     make SUB_PROJECT=vcu118 CONFIG=BoomVCU118Config debug-bitstream

-For more extensive debugging tools for FPGA simulations including printf synthesis, assert synthesis, instruction traces, ILAs, out-of-band profiling, co-simulation, and more, please refer to the :ref:`FireSim` platform.
+..
+IMPORTANT:: For more extensive debugging tools for FPGA simulations including printf synthesis, assert synthesis, instruction traces, ILAs, out-of-band profiling, co-simulation, and more, please refer to the :ref:`FireSim` platform.